Sebastian Madera

-Sebastian Madera (born May 30, 1985) is a Polish footballer who is currently a free agent.
+Sebastian Madera (born 30 May 1985) is a Polish professional football manager and former player who was most recently in charge of LZS Justynów.
 Throughout his career, he suffered many injuries.

-Career

-Club
+Playing career

 In 2006, he was loaned to KKS Koluszki.
 For 2008-2009 season, Madera was loaned to Tur Turek.
 In February 2012, he moved from Widzew Łódź to Ekstraklasa club Lechia Gdańsk on a loan deal until the end of the 2011-12 season.
 After a loan spell, he joined Lechia Gdańsk in a permanent deal.

 On 24 June 2014 he signed with Jagiellonia Białystok.

+Coaching career

+After retiring, Madera returned to Widzew Łódź as a youth coach in 2018.
+In mid-2019, he joined Lech Poznań's academy, where he operated in a similar role until 2021.
+Soon after, he became assistant coach of Widzew's under-19 team.
+In July 2023, Madera took on his first senior managerial role when he became the new head coach of regional league club LZS Justynów.
+He led the team to a second-place finish, one point behind group champions Zawisza Rzgów.
+On 3 September 2024, he resigned from his role.